openmpf/openmpf-components/cpp/OcvDnnComponent/README.md

 # Overview

-This repository contains source code and model data for the OpenMPF Caffe classification component.
+This repository contains source code and model data for the OpenMPF OpenCV DNN classification component.

 # Introduction